 In addition, if an individual faculty or staff member (other than an authorized UBC signing officer) signs a lease, license or tenancy agreement, they may be held personally liable for the agreement.

-If a department wishes to grant a third party the right to occupy space on campus, Space Rental Policy, may apply.
+If a department wishes to grant a third party the right to occupy space on campus, Policy UP9 - Space Rental Policy, may apply.
 Departments should seek Treasury input if there is any question regarding applicability of that policy.

 Departments interested in occupying premises off campus should seek Treasury input from the outset.
 Treasury can assist in negotiating and finalizing agreements with third parties, and in administering these agreements, but individual departments or units must arrange for any payments that may be required under the agreement.